Biography of Richard Trevithick

-1808: Joined by his wife and children in London.
-Designs first containers for ships.
+1808: He is joined by his wife and children in London.
+He designs the first containers for ships.
 Trials of his “Catch me who can” circular track steam train at Euston.
-The public were entitled to travel on buying a One Shilling ticket.
-Patent for machinery for towing, driving or discharging ships or other vessels with Robert Dickinson.
+The public were entitled to travel on buying a one shilling ticket.
+He takes out a patent for machinery for towing, driving or discharging ships or other vessels with Robert Dickinson.
 He also had plans for a tunnel under the Thames which almost succeeded and steam powered Thames dredgers.

-1810: New Trevithick patents for propulsion of sea vessels.
-Contracts typhus and returns to Cornwall.
+1810: New Trevithick patents sre taken out for propulsion of sea vessels.
+He contracts typhus and returns to Cornwall.

 1811: He is declared bankrupt.
-Installs first Cornish Engine and boiler.
+He installs the first Cornish Engine and boiler.

-1812: Applies his high-pressure machine to agricultural machinery for the first time.
-Creates a rock boring machine for the Plymouth Breakwater and Screw Propeller company.
+1812: Trevithick applies his high-pressure machine to agricultural machinery for the first time.
+He creates a rock boring machine for the Plymouth Breakwater and Screw Propeller company.
 Birth of his son Francis.

-1814: Arranges for nine of his engines to be shipped to Peru.
+1814: He arranges for nine of his engines to be shipped to Peru.

 1816: Birth of his son Frederick Henry.
-Rents a house for the family in Penzance but Jane lives at Hayle becoming the landlady of the White Hart Inn.
-Trevithick visits the mines of Peru and spent eleven years there only returning when his money ran out.
+He rents a house for the family in Penzance but Jane lives at Hayle becoming the landlady of the White Hart Inn.
+Trevithick visits the mines of Peru and spends eleven years there only returning when his money runs out.

-1818: First steam boat fitted with a Trevithick puffer.
+1818: The first steam boat is fitted with a Trevithick puffer.

 1821: He works on salvaging ships near Callao.

 1823: He travels to Ecuador on business.

 1829: Trevithick takes out a Patent on new improved steam engine.

-1831: Trevithick takes out a Patent on boiler and condenser and manufacturers a portable stove.
+1831: He takes out a Patent on boilers and condensers and manufacturers a portable stove.

 1833: He is taken ill whilst working for John Hall Engineering in Dartford, Kent.